GSA/idmanagement.gov/_implement/scl-windows.md

 ## OCSP Response Caching Behavior

 By default, Microsoft Windows will retrieve and cache 50 OCSP Responses for any one issuing CA before switching to CRL mode.
 Depending on the size of the CRL, this may be a poor performance decision.
-For environments where workstations routinely interact with large CRLs, a large value may signficantly reduce network bandwidth consumption.
+For environments where workstations routinely interact with large CRLs, a large value may significantly reduce network bandwidth consumption.
 This value can be increased by setting the ***CryptnetCachedOcspSwitchToCrlCount*** DWORD value in the following registry key:
 ***HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\SystemCertificates\ChainEngine\Config***

 Source:&nbsp; [Optimizing the Revocation Experience](https://technet.microsoft.com/en-us/library/ee619783%28v=ws.10%29.aspx){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}